WhosGit/the-first-repo/Pro_git _note.md

 make your shortcut of the git subcommand
 ```$ git config --global alias.shortcut command_name```

-This is where we encounter the conflict.
+This is where we encounter the conflist.

 # Chapter 3 (Git branching)